 For example, the Lord Jesus shows us that gold, if used for the Temple,

 as a gift, when placed on the altar, becomes sanctified or holy (Mat.

 23:17-19).
 All the gold in this world is

 placed in the Temple for God’s use, it becomes classified as holy, set

 apart.
 Again, if an ox or a sheep is among

-unto God, being separated unto holiness.
+however, they become an offering unto God, being separated unto holiness.
 It is altogether a matter of whether they are

 after they are separated, they become holy.